Custom vs. Mass-Produced Jewelry: Why Personalization Matters

 Mass-Produced Jewelry:

-• Opaque Supply Chains: The origin of materials is often unclear, raising concerns about ethical sourcing and environmental impact.
+Opaque Supply Chains: Many times the source of materials is unknown, which calls ethical sourcing and environmental effect questions.

 5. Cost and Investment